tegridydev/dnd-llm-game/README.md

 # dnd-llm-game

-MVP of an idea using multiple LLM models to simulate and play D&D.
+MVP of an idea using multiple LLM models to simulate and play D&D (Local LLM via ollama support + together.ai API support).

 ## Overview